WINC (AM): Post World War II

 The station began carrying Standard Oil's "Your Esso Weather Reporter" spots on April 22, 1946.
 The Esso programs included the "latest weather prediction and [a] brief commercial".
 WINC began carrying programming from the Keystone Broadcasting System (KBS) and Lang–Worth Feature Programs in 1946 and 1948 respectively.
 Both Keystone and Lang-Worth were electrical transcription networks.
 Programming from Lang-Worth was removed from the station's schedule in 1951, while Keystone programming remained until 1960.
 Richard F. Lewis, Jr., launched WINC-FM, sister station to WINC, on November 18, 1946.

 A January 1947 contest on WINC was responsible for knocking out the entire telephone system for the city of Winchester.
 Mark Sheeler, a disc jockey at WINC, gave a "wolf whistle" as the signal for Winchester area "housewives" to call the studio.
 The first one to reach him would win "a free pair of nylon hose and a $10 handbag".
 The station received around 4,000 simultaneous phone calls; the first call to get through was from the telephone company.
 Sheeler was informed that his contest was jamming local phone lines.
 He quickly made an on-air announcement calling off the contest.

-On August 8, 1947, WINC applied to move from 1400 to 950 AM.
+On August 8, 1947, WINC applied to move from 1400 to 950 kHz.
 In the same application, the station requested an increase in the station's power to 1,000 watts during the day and 500 watts at night.
 More than two years later, the application was dismissed and WINC remained at its original frequency and power.

 Fourteen-year-old country music singer Virginia "Ginny" Hensley, who later became Patsy Cline, began her career by making her broadcast debut on WINC in 1948.
 Hensley asked "Joltin'" Jim McCoy, the leader of a "hillbilly band" called "The Melody Playboys", about to perform on the station, for a chance to sing with them.
 She told the band leader, "If you just give me a chance to sing with you, I'll never ask for pay."
 Cline continued to perform regularly on Saturday mornings on WINC.
 In 1948 and 1949, respectively, Bing Crosby and Bob Hope visited WINC, where they were interviewed on-the-air.
 Crosby and Hope were each in town for the city's annual Shenandoah Apple Blossom Festival.